 Virtual bank accounts provide all of the cash management reporting and analysis functionality of a physical bank without requiring the opening of multiple bank accounts.

 Virtual accounts have a clearing-recognized number that operates in much the same way as a reference number.
 When transactions pass through virtual accounts they are posted to both the virtual and the physical host bank accounts.
 For the person interacting with it, there is no difference between virtual and physical accounts.
 For the treasurer keeping an eye on liquidity, payments, and real-time cash analysis VAM provides a useful reporting service without the associated burden of creating new real-world bank accounts.
+Banks are increasingly offering these services.

 Virtual Account Management: Advantages